Skip to Content

 Instructions

-• While waiting on the rice, gently break the stems using a spoon or mortar and pestle.
-Next, add them to a small bowl with boiling water or milk.
-Stir and let it stand for 5 minutes.
+• While waiting on the rice, gently break the saffron stems using a spoon or mortar and pestle.
+Add them to a small bowl with warm water or milk.
+Stir and set aside for 5 minutes.

-• Add the rice and reduce the heat to low.
-Cover and cook until the liquid is absorbed and the rice is tender for 10-15 minutes.
+• Reduce the heat to low and add the rice.
+Cover and cook until the liquid absorbs, for 10-15 minutes.

 • Open the lid and pour the reserved saffron mixture over the rice in a circular motion.
 Cover and cook on low for 3 minutes.

-• Remove the rice from heat and layer the tabs of butter overtop the rice.
-Cover with the lid and set it aside to steam for 5 minutes before serving.
+• Remove the rice from heat and top it with tabs of butter.
+Cover with the lid and set it aside for 5 minutes.
 Use a fork to fluff the rice, and enjoy!

 Notes